lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## Block

 Block {{rfc7959}} allows a fragmentation at the CoAP level.
 SCHC also includes a fragmentation protocol.
-They are compatible.
+They can be both used.
 If a block option is used, its content MUST be sent as a Compression Residue.

 ## Observe